 Instead, both osteopathy and chiropractic support are complementary and alternative medicines and are usually used alongside a professional diagnosis from a physician or doctor to aid healing.
 Still, you should never rely on chiropractic or osteopathic support in place of getting qualified advice from a registered physician or doctor.

 Officially, chiropractic support is a more focused form of osteopathy and was invented just before the turn of the 20th century, around two decades after osteopathy was introduced.
-As such, chiropractors may be able to offer better solutions for a specific problem area, such as joint pains or tight muscles.
+As such, chiropractors may be able to offer better solutions for a specific problem area, such as joint pains, neck pain, foot paint or tight muscles.

 With that being said, if you’re looking for a more all-encompassing approach to target long-term health and well-being, without necessarily having a specific problem area already, osteopathy is an ideal holistic treatment for prevention and to help you make the most of your body’s natural repair systems overall.

 Both osteopathy and chiropractic services can be invaluable complementary medicines alongside professional medical guidance.
 However, since choosing between them can be a challenge, it’s always advisable to consult either a professional physician/doctor or a local osteopath/chiropractor for more specific guidance on their unique range of services.

 Or, if you’re unsure, you could always seek support from both a professional chiropractor and an osteopath to get full coverage for all of your symptoms and hopefully increase the chances of leading a happy, positive lifestyle overall.

 If you’ve been looking to get professional support, then understanding the difference between a chiropractor and an osteopath is integral.
 Fortunately, we hope today’s guide may have helped in this regard.
 But, if you still have any further questions about the main difference between a chiropractor and an osteopath, please don’t hesitate to contact your local team to find a suitable solution.